 As Jason says, ‘The way traders interact with events and festivals is important but equally important is how they work with other traders, building real, effective relationships with other traders (both online and in person) is key to opening doors to new opportunities, free advice as well as most importantly ENJOYING YOUR WORK!’

-Gondola Raclette on Hidden Restaurants Screening Party Posted: 13 MarchOne the orginal IFDA members will be appearing on the new Michel Roux Jr TV Channel 4 TV show on Wednesday 15th March and you’re all invited to the screening party at Epicure Bar and Kitchen starting at 6pm 15th March at 37-39 Queensgate, Huddersfield, HD1 2RD.
+Gondola Raclette on Hidden Restaurants Screening Party Posted: 13 MarchOne the original IFDA members will be appearing on the new Michel Roux Jr TV Channel 4 TV show on Wednesday 15th March and you’re all invited to the screening party at Epicure Bar and Kitchen starting at 6pm 15th March at 37-39 Queensgate, Huddersfield, HD1 2RD.

-The show focuses on the two-star Michelin chef traveling across the UK hunting down the best ‘hidden’ eateries, ‘maverick’ chefs sampling street food from a hidden restaurant along and to meet a new breed of British chef along the way.
+The show focuses on the two-star Michelin chef travelling across the UK hunting down the best ‘hidden’ eateries, ‘maverick’ chefs sampling street food from a hidden restaurant along and to meet a new breed of British chef along the way.

 We’re so proud to have watched the amazing journey James Briscoe has been on in setting up Gondola Raclette fuelled by his passion for serving great street food.
 His dream of taking an abandoned and disused gondola bound for the scrap heap and turning it into his street food raclette vision is an inspiring tale for us all.